vekatze/neut/book/src/how-to-execute-types.md

 }
 ```

-The point is that _the type information in a value is loaded at runtime and used to discard/copy values_.
-This utilization of types is the main point of first-class types in Neut.
+The point is that the type information in a value is loaded at runtime and used to discard/copy values.

-The main part of this section is now over.
-What follows is for curious cats.

 ## Advanced: Function Types